sjaehn/BWidgets/BWidgets/README.md

 ![vscale](../suppl/VScale.png)

 `VScale` is a `Valueable` Widget derived from `VMeter`.
-It displays a value as a vertical scale and supports user interaction via `Clickable`, `Draggable`, and `Scrollable`.
+It displays a value as a vertical scale and supports user interaction via `Clickable`, `Draggable`, `Scrollable`, and `KeyPressable`.
 Its appearance is defined by the BgColors parameter (static elements) and by the FgColors parameter (value).

 ### VScrollBar